Tornadoes, storms strike US; Kentucky gov fears dozens dead

 EDWARDSVILLE, Ill.
-(AP) — Tornadoes and severe weather wreaked major damage in multiple states late Friday, tearing through a candle factory in Kentucky, an Amazon facility in Illinois, a nursing home in Arkansas and numerous homes and buildings.
-Dozens of deaths are feared and several were confirmed Saturday morning.
+(AP) — Tornadoes and severe weather caused catastrophic damage across multiple states late Friday, killing at least six people overnight as it tore through a candle factory in Kentucky, an Amazon facility in Illinois and a nursing home in Arkansas.
+The Kentucky governor said he feared dozens more could be dead.

 Many people were feared dead at the factory in Mayfield, Kentucky, where Gov. Andy Beshear called the situation “tragic” at a news conference Saturday morning.